UWSEDS/uwseds.github.io/projects.md

 ---

 ## Overview
 The course project is a "capstone" that pulls together all elements of the course: data, programming, coding style, version control, testing, design, and team collaborations.
 This is a team effort, often with members drawn from different disciplines.

 Projects will address a science or business question of interest.
 For example, a business question related to the bike sharing company Pronto might be "How should bicycles be allocated among stations?"
 An **analysis project** would seek data to answer this question directly.
 However, you may choose not to answer the question yourself.
 Rather, you might do a **tool project** that builds a tool to help others to answer the question.
 For example, one such tool might be a package that better organizes the Pronto data for analysis.
-Still another possibility is that you will build a system that teaches others the skills needed to do analysis, which we call an
-**instructional system project**.
-An example here would be
-a system that teaches about logistics for businesses in the sharing economy.
+Still another possibility is that you will build a system that teaches others the skills needed to do analysis, which we call an **instructional system project**.
+An example here would be a system that teaches about logistics for businesses in the sharing economy.
 Other types of projects are possible as well.

 ## Project Workflow

 ### Step 1: Pick Your Data
 You should have two data sets so that you can demonstrate an ability to join data with different characteristics (e.g., granularity in time and/or space).
 The data must be available immediately, without concerns about access rights for team members or the instructors.

 ### Step 2: Define the Problem
 Determine the type of project  (e.g., analysis project) and the questions of interest.

 ### Step 3: Write the Functional Specification
 The functional specification details:

 * who are the users and what do they know (e.g., business analyst)
 * what information users want from the system (e.g., where to put bicycles)
 * use cases - how users interact with the system to get the information they want

 For tool projects, the users are typically programmers, and so the functional specification describes the programming interface.

 ### Steps 4 and beyond: Iteratively Develop And Refine the Project
 You will organize the project as a set of short-term deliverables.
 Typically, you focus first on those parts where you have the most uncertainty since projects typically fail because of "unknown unknowns".
 For some projects, this will be a data-first focus to make sure that your data can answer the questions that you pose.
 For others, it may be exploring a python package that you hope will provide key features (e.g., visualizations).

 ## Project Structure
-Projects should have a github repository with the project name.
+Projects should have a online github repository with the project name.
 Top level folders/files within the repository include:

 * README.md file that gives an overview of the project
 * LICENSE file
 * setup.py file that initializes the project after it has been cloned
 * doc folder that contains documentation (including the functional specification, the design specification, and the final project presentation or poster)
 * python package folder (with the same name as the repository) that is structured as one or more python modules (e.g., with __init__.py files) and test files that begin with "test_".
 * examples folder that contains examples of using the packages

 ## Design Documents